SDLT Holiday – Being clear with clients

 This advice is in line with what we would expect in relation to any other transaction that had deadlines that could impact on costs to the client.
 In that respect, it is worth noting that the additional 2% tax on purchases by foreign buyers will come into effect on 1st April and that the current Help To Buy scheme is due to end on 31st March.

-There are efforts to persuade the Chancellor to amend the end of the SDLT holiday and it is not clear what arrangements the Welsh Government might put in place for LTT after 31st March.
+There are efforts to persuade the Chancellor to amend the end of the SDLT holiday in England.
 However, it is not certain that any changes will be made, what shape any changes might take, nor when they might be announced.

 Managing changing transaction volumes